thecallum/wttj-case-kanban/README.md

 # Documentation

-## 1. Moving the status entity to the backend
+## 1. Moving the column entity to the backend

-The first issue I identified when viewing the applicaiton was the hardcoded columns, called statuses.
+The first issue I identified when viewing the applicaiton was the hardcoded columns, called Columns.

 I could see that there would be a potential need to customise these columns.
 Adding that functionality one the application had been developed would require redoing a lot of work.
-So I added the table `Status`.
+So I added the table `Column`.
 ```mermaid
 erDiagram
     Job {